 “But it has wrenched itself apart in fear, hatred and violence.
 Not that Teddy weeps; it isn’t his way.
 He still storms around, tongue-lashing the arrogant and the fanatic, crowing delight at the greenery, the great art and music brought to give warmth to the old stones and the hopes they symbolize.”
 One friend recalled that for many years Lewis wore a silver teddy bear pendant that Mayor Kollek gave her as a sign of friendship.

 Bright and eager to succeed, Flora Lewis graduated from high school at the age of fifteen and three years later from the University of California at Los Angeles.
-She went on to study at the Columbia University Graduate School of Journalism where she earned a master of science degree.
+She went on to study at the Columbia University Graduate School of Journalism where she earned a masters of science degree.

 She was hired as a reporter by the Associated Press, the international news agency, in 1942.
 She reported first from New York and then from Washington until the news agency sent her to London in 1945.
 It was there that she married Sydney Gruson, a correspondent in the London bureau of The New York Times.